He made a terrible mistake.

 The room has a toilet and a panel on the wall, maybe for dispensing food.
 The opposite wall is dark glass.
 Observation?

 Her skin is a little darker than his.
 Head shaved unevenly, some parts growing out black, others down to the scalp.
-She has a hole in her head.
+Completely still.
 He slumps, feeling defeated.
 Room after room after death.
 But this is the most well-preserved body.

 Her naked back is covered in marker annotations, from the back of her neck down to the base of her spine: